Rooibos Chai: When Spices Meet South African Tradition

 Each spice in a rooibos chai plays its part in this flavour symphony.
 Cinnamon brings that warm, comforting note that calls to mind the baked treats of childhood.
 Cardamom, the true queen of spices in Ayurvedic tradition, contributes its fresh, lightly citrusy edge.

-Ginger awakens the palate with its gentle heat and well-known digestive qualities.
-Cloves complete the blend with their intense fragrance and natural antiseptic properties.
+Ginger awakens the palate with its gentle, warming bite, so characteristic of chai blends.
+Cloves complete the blend with their intense fragrance and boldly spiced character.
 Some blends also include pink peppercorns for an extra layer of sweetness.

 The art of blending lies in the balance of these flavours.
 Too much ginger and the infusion becomes sharp; too little cinnamon and it loses its body.
 The finest rooibos chai blends are those where no single spice dominates, creating a seamless harmony on the palate.